nrkn/js13k-2018/README.md

 - ~BUG: food can resurrect you after you die!~
   - ~BUG: monsters can kill you in the hut~
   - Size: 6284, Remaining: 7028
-- get computers working again
+- ~get computers working again~
+  - Size: 6516, Remaining: 6796
+- bed in hut to sleep
 - inventory / use item
 - scripted intro events
 - quests etc - spend some time figuring out